Azure/azure-quickstart-templates/101-data-factory-salesforce-to-blob-copy/README.md

 # Azure Data Factory Data Copy Activity
-Update values for the following parameters in the **azuredeploy.parameters.json** file.
+Update values for the following parameters in **azuredeploy.parameters.json** file.

 - storageAccountName with name of your Azure storage account.
 - storageAccountKey with key of your Azure storage account.